pfriedrich-hub/HRTF_relearning_data/README.md

 Participant ID / Condition

-Each participant/condition folder contains:
+Each participant/condition folder contains the data obtained for a participant in one of the 3 experimental conditions:

 - a <participant_id>.sofa file, which stores the raw measured DTFs
 - a folder "processed_hrtf" containing the processed DTFs
 - the results of the localization tests as pickle files, titled "localization_'participant-id'_'date'", which were created using the trialsequence class of the "slab" python package
 - the folder "in_ear_recordings" containing the recordings obtained from the in-ear microphones, which were used to compute the DTFs

-Please refer to the methods section for a detailed description of recording, DTF calculation and processing.
+Please refer to the methods section for a detailed description of recording, DTF extraction and processing.